🍁 Canada's trusted addiction treatment directory — confidential & no cost

 Naltrexone (Vivitrol)

 Opioid antagonist (blocker) given as monthly injection.
-Prevents heroin from producing effects, reducing relapse if use occurs.
+Prevents heroin from producing effects,

 • • Requires 7-10 days completely opioid-free before starting